ysdn2019/Graduates-List/graduates/kristin-dibello.md

 ---
 path: /work/popxpunk
 graduate: Kristin DiBello
-mainimg: /assets/work/dibello_kristin_project3_web_main.jpg
+cover: /assets/work/dibello_kristin_project3_web_main.jpg
-thumbnailimg: /assets/work/dibello_kristin_project3_web_thumbnail.jpg
+thumbnail: /assets/work/dibello_kristin_project3_web_thumbnail.jpg
 title: POPXPUNK
 groupmembers:
-fields: Editorial, Print, Typography
+category: Editorial, Print, Typography
 mediumdimensions: print
 description: A pop punk music mag that knows what its readers want to see, offering content in the way of music news, insights on old favourites and new obsessions, reviews on everything from albums to arena tours, and hobby sessions with members of the genre’s favourite bands.
 digitallink: